Costa Rica is one of the most popular destinations in the world to retire.

 Things Move At A Slower Pace (Again)

+While living at a slower pace can be glorious, sometimes it can be inconvenient when things take a while.
 Immediacy is less important and things might happen a bit later than expected.

 This can be from when your plumber decides to turn up to having friends come to social engagements an hour late.

-Want to Try House Sitting in Your Retirement?
+Want to try house-sitting in Your Retirement?

+There are thousands of retirees house sitting around the world!
 Its a huge community.
 If you want to find house sitting jobs for retirees look here.
 You’ll see how to search for assignments that meet your skills and wants.

 Shipping Can Take Forever